 Ministry of Pop Culture was born out of a writers’ group formed during the pandemic.
 Five writers—Jennifer Keishin Armstrong, Saul Austerlitz, Erin Carlson, Thea Glassman, and Kirthana Ramisetti— gathered together monthly via Zoom to share the loose outlines of story pitches.
 Often, it was the pitches that didn’t sell that seemed the most appealing—too quirky, too nerdy, too personal, without a hard peg or a major celebrity tie-in.
 We wanted a place to share our own stories, and Ministry of Pop Culture was the result.
+This Substack allows us to write what we want and share it with likeminded readers, who can support our work directly.

 (For more on our origin story, check out this post at Attention Economy.)